-"Public duties" is defined in section 3 of the PSAS Act to have the same meaning as it has in section 2(1) of the Members of Parliament (Standards) Act 1978.

-In that Act, public duties is defined to include committee business, electorate business, Ministerial business and parliamentary business.
+"Public duties" is defined in section 3 of the PSAS Act to have the same meaning as it has in section 2(1) of the Members of Parliament (Standards) Act 1978 (Vic).
+In the Members of Parliament (Standards) Act 1978 (Vic), public duties are defined to include committee business, electorate business, Ministerial business and parliamentary business.
 Those four types of business are not further defined in the Act.